Size Head-body: 90-110 cm, shoulder height: 55-65 cm

 Gestation 6 months

-These animals have been seen standing on their back legs to reach browse on trees, and even digging out bulbs of plants from the ground after it has been raining.
+Dorcas gazelles sometimes stand on their back legs to reach browse on trees, and after rain they have been seen digging bulbs out of the ground.